Conservation in Belize: Management

 Overall oversight of conservation and management of protected areas in Belize is the responsibility of the Ministry of Natural Resources and the Environment.
 The country's system of private reserves are co-ordinated under the Belize Association of Private Protected Areas.

 The Belize Audubon Society (BAS) was founded in 1969, and oversees a total of nine protected areas, including 4 natural monuments, 2 national parks, 2 wildlife sanctuaries and 1 nature reserve.
+The BAS also delegated a co-management strategy, which is thought to provide local non-governmental influences on environmental decision-making power.

 The Protected Areas Conservation Trust (PACT), founded in 1995, provides funds for the development of conservation and the promotion of environmentally sound management of Belize's natural and cultural resources, in order to foster sustainable development.
 It is primarily financed by the collection of a conservation levy included in the country's airport departure tax.

 Bladen Nature Reserve is the country's largest nature reserve, preserving a valley of undisturbed old growth rainforest.
 It is surrounded on all sides by other conservation areas.